chef-boneyard/chef-web-docs-2016/steps/step_chef_lwrp_firewall_rule_open_tcp.rst

 ..
 This is an included how-to.

-To open standard http port to tcp traffic only; insert as first rule; enable firewall
+To open the standard HTTP port to TCP traffic only, insert as the first rule, and then enable the firewall:

 .. code-block:: ruby